ronghanghu/snmn/README.md

 ## Train and evaluate on the CLEVR (and CLEVR-Ref) dataset

+**Note (08/04/2019): there was previously an error in the released code -- the gradient clipping was missing in the released version, causing training to be unstable (especially for VQAv1 and VQAv2).
+This error has been fixed now.**

 ### Download and preprocess the data

 1. Download the CLEVR dataset from http://cs.stanford.edu/people/jcjohns/clevr/, and symbol link it to `exp_clevr_snmn/clevr_dataset`.
 After this step, the file structure should look like